 Choose your battles.
 Not every situation that you disagree on is worth fighting about.
 Select the issues you cannot compromise on and let the others go.
-Ask yourself, "What outcome am I prepared to live with?"
+Ask yourself, "what outcome am I prepared to live with?"
 Consider the cost of not reaching an agreement.

 Unresolved conflict.
-Avoiding conflict, doesn't work.
-Unresolved conflict can fester and create an unstable work environment.
+Avoiding conflict usually doesn't work.
+Unresolved conflict at work can fester and create an unstable work environment.
 It can also re-emerge later, often on a larger scale because you are now dealing with both past and present issues.

 Focus on solutions.
 It is easy to play the blame game.
-Discuss what can be done to improve how you work together and attempt to find common ground.
+Discuss what can be done to improve how your work together and attempt to find common ground.
 Present your ideas and invite your co-worker to share their preferences, feedback about what could work and why.

 Be assertive.
 Assertiveness is about respecting our rights while respecting the rights of others.
-Active listening, stating the problem as factual rather than a judgement, stating how this affected you using "I" statements, and stating what outcome you would prefer can all contribute to assertive communication.
+Active listening, stating the problem as factual rather than a judgement, stating how this affected you using 'l' statements, and stating what outcome you would prefer, are all important ingredients in assertive communication.

 Speaking and listen.
 Allow the other person to speak and practice active listening.
 Active listening allows the other person to express their point of view to you, with you focusing on really hearing and understanding what they are saying.
-Active listening includes good eye contact, a relaxed and open posture, and language such as, "I heard you say ..., did I understand you correctly?"
-Remember, you can understand what someone is saying while disagreeing.
+Active listening includes making good eye contact, maintaining a relaxed and open posture and using language such as "I heard you say ... did I understand you correctly?"
+Remember you can understand what someone is saying while disagreeing.

 Be open to compromise.
-Provide your co-worker with any options or proposals you might have, invite them to share what options they think could work.
+Provide your co-worker with any options or proposals you have, invite them to share what options they think could work.
 Look at their comments constructively and see what options can be generated.